phuang1024/BMusic/docs/tutorials/first.rst

    obj = bpy.data.objects["Cube"]

 Next, load the MIDI file.
-See :ref:`midi` for more details.
+See :ref:`midi-docs` for more details.

 Make sure to set the ``offset`` to the frame at which the speaker was added.